-Trump announces he will issue permit for Alaska rail line
+Trump approves permit for Alaska cross-border railroad line

 Democratic Rep. Sara Hannan was the only state legislator to vote against a May 2019 Alaska House resolution encouraging the presidential permit.

-Hannan said she did not oppose the railroad, but is against rail cars possibly carrying Alberta tar sands oil.
+Hannan said she did not oppose the railroad, but she is against rail cars possibly carrying Alberta tar sands oil.

 “I don’t think we should be encouraging those oil developments because they’re the dirtiest oil we have,” Hannan said.